winscripter/Slnx/README.md

-Temporary Warning: I accidentally screwed up the solution file, so if you open the sln file right now, you'll get an error.

 # Slnx
 SLNX is a fast parser and writer for the (currently) new in-preview Visual Studio XML Solution format with a .slnx extension, introduced in Visual Studio 2022 17.10 Preview 3.